UoMResearchIT/r-shinysender/README.md

 (Technical aside:  We actually modify the user's `.Rprofile` twice - for staging we need to load `devtools`, and set the Packrat cache but not _actually_ turn packrat on - otherwise we can't see devtools and its dependencies to install private Github repos.
 Once the apps libraries have been restored, we remove the staging `.Rprofile` code and replace it with a deployment version, which sets the cache location and turns Packrat on.
+The staging `.Rprofile` also configure the UoM web proxy so we can download packages)